 - Good for treating problems related to tonsils and thyroid

-- Improves intellectual power of brain like concentration and memory
+- Improves intellectual power of brain-like concentration and memory

 - Tones and strengthens the lower transverse abdominal muscle

 To conquer the mind, you must first learn to conquer the breath.
 Try these various yoga breathing exercises and witness the change within you.
-Practicing various yoga poses for beginners along with breathing techniques helps in both bodily and mental growth.
+Practising various yoga poses for beginners along with breathing techniques helps in both bodily and mental growth.

 Try these Pranayama techniques and calm your mind and body!

-Q1) What is Prana breathing?
+Q1) What is Prana Breathing Exercises for Beginners?

 Ans) ‘Prana’ comes from a Sanskrit word that means life-force.
-Thus, prana breathing denotes practicing yoga breathing exercises to control your breath.
+Thus, prana breathing denotes practising yoga breathing exercises to control your breath.
 Moreover, prana breathing also means extending your breath for better and faster results.

 Q2) How can I fall asleep in 10 seconds?

 Ans) To fall asleep in 10 seconds, you need to relax your body and mind.
 For that, you can practice deep yoga breathing exercises or practice meditation.
-Breathing all the way in can clearn your mind and help you fall asleep easily.
+Breathing all the way in can clean your mind and help you fall asleep easily.

 Q3) How many times a day should you do deep Breathing Exercises for Beginners?